Reynold4k/Nanopore_MinimumBIO/Pipeline1.5/readme.md

     ```
 ### Highly recommended!!!
     ```bash
-    #If you didn book any CPU, directly run:
+    #If you did book any CPU, directly run:
     bash ./pipeline1.5.pbs
     ```